exercism/rust/exercises/practice/isogram/.articles/performance/content.md

 2. [Using a bit field in a `for` loop][approach-bitfield]
 3. [Using a bit field functionally][approach-bitfield-func]

-In addition. variants of two of the approaches were benchmarked.
+In addition, variants of two of the approaches were benchmarked.

 At the time of this writing, all tests use [ASCII][ascii] characters, so the letters can be processed as bytes instead of Unicode characters.